amandaguglieri/womenhackers/womenhackers-walkthrough.md

 ## 10. Launch a reverse shell.

 Wordpress is written in php.
 We could use the php reverse shell of pentesmonkey.
-Get it from (Pentestmonkey Github)[https://github.com/pentestmonkey/php-reverse-shell].
+Get it from [Pentestmonkey Github](https://github.com/pentestmonkey/php-reverse-shell).
 In my case, my shell would be this code (IP and port are customized).

 ```